juniper-wright/avatarlegends/README.md

     * Clean up code cruft
 * PCs should have somewhere to put demeanor, training, fighting style, connections, notes
 * Techniques should have fields for playbook, training type, approach, learned level
-* Moves should have fields for basic/balance/playbook/game-system, which playbook it belongs to if playbook, associated stat (instead of "rating")
+* Moves should have fields for basic/balance/playbook/game-system, which playbook it belongs to if playbook
-* Make a way to view all PCs' fatigue/conditions/balance (for the GM) or all PCs' balance (for PCs)
 * Once the above is done, allow PCs to roll with other PCs' principles
 * Add a way to roll with an NPC's principle?
 * Once the above is done, add a "taken out" indicator if fatigue and conditions are maxed